 Soup Kitchen and Evening Meals Program

 THE EVENING MEALS PROGRAM Our Evening Meals program partners with local churches to provide free, hot meals to any and all in communities with identifiable needs.
 We are currently serving four sites once a week; service locations and times are listed below.
 If you are unable to volunteer during daytime hours, evening meal preparation takes place on Tuesdays from 6:00 p.m. until 8:00 p.m.
 Please sign up here.

 The CC Pearce Culinary School addresses the root causes of hunger by equipping unemployed and underemployed individuals with the skills and knowledge they need to work in professional kitchens and to become more financially stable.
 The Culinary School is a free six-week program that includes hands-on food preparation, ServSafe food safety instruction, and employment readiness lessons to prepare people for gainful employment that will lead them toward self-sufficiency.
-The students develop their skills by cooking meals for Cooking for Kids.
+The students develop their skills by preparing meals for Cooking for Kids.